Fabian strategy: Later examples

-Throughout history, the Fabian strategy has been employed all over the world.
-Used against Napoleon's Grande Armée in combination with scorched earth and guerrilla war, it proved decisive in defeating the French invasion of Russia.
 Sam Houston effectively employed a Fabian defense in the aftermath of the Battle of the Alamo, using delaying tactics and small-unit harrying against Santa Anna's much larger force, to give time for the Army of Texas to grow into a viable fighting force.
 When he finally met Santa Anna at San Jacinto, the resulting victory ensured the establishment of the Republic of Texas.
-During the First World War in German East Africa, Generals Paul von Lettow-Vorbeck and Jan Smuts both used the Fabian strategy in their campaigns.
+Winfield Scott during the Mexican–American War, who sometimes relied on delaying strategies to conserve his forces.